-2.11.
-When used appropriately, tables, schematics, pictures and graphs can be Aan effective and easily understandable technique for delivering relevant information to reaching the public and delivering relevant information is to use tables, schematics, pictures and graphs.
+- 2.11.
+When used appropriately, tables, schematics, pictures and graphs can be an effective and easily understandable technique for delivering relevant information to the public.
 Development of such material requires time and expertise of both subject matter experts and communication professionals, and should be prepared, to the extent possible, at the preparedness stage.
-See also the paragraphs 3.1123.1123.111 and 4.574.58 on background information.
+See also paras 3.112-3.115 and 4.57-4.58 on background information.
 This should also be considered when providing information on the effects from the exposure to ionizing radiation to facilitate a better understanding of the magnitude of the effects.
-Radiation dosage charts should be carefully used when explaining as athe basics ofor doseradiation in everyday life and making comparisons with the situation in a nuclear or radiological emergency to avoid misinterpretations and the taking of actions, which are beyond those that are warranted. for background information when communicating doses or risks during an emergency.

-2.12.
-Organizations should refrain from comparing any potential health hazards and prospective inference of radiation risks related toin a nuclear or radiological emergency with non radiation related other risks (see para.
-3.127)-when these are voluntarily taken like those arising from driving a ear, smoking or similar.
+Radiation dosage charts should be carefully used when explaining the basics of radiation in everyday life and making comparisons with the situation in a nuclear or radiological emergency to avoid misinterpretations and the taking of actions, which are beyond those that are warranted. - 2.12.
+Organizations should refrain from comparing any prospective inference of radiation risks in a nuclear or radiological emergency with other risks (see para.
+3.127). - 2.13.

-2.13.
 Comparisons used to put radiation doses into perspective should be simple, easy to understand and scientifically correct.
 Comparisons should be appropriate to the social context and relevant to the audience to ensure that such references increase understanding and do not create greater confusion.
 Comparisons should use references the addressed audiences could understand.
 Experience from past emergencies shows that the comparison with natural background levels or radiation received from nuclear applications can alleviate public anxiety [9].